 Make this simple matching activity into a critical thinking assignment for older students.
 Before students complete the matching activity, they can go online and research which materials can be recycled and provide a link to their proof.
-Some possible sites to give as reference, if you want to provide hints:
+Two sites to give as reference, if you want to provide hints: Waste Management Planet Aid - Recycling Ideas for Kids

 Play this simple game with young students to help them learn about what can be recycled.